Caesarsage/vertex-ai-firebase/README.md

 # 2. Select your project
 # 3. Go to Authentication → Sign-in method
 # 4. Enable "Google" provider
-# 5. Add authorized domains (localhost for testing, your domain for production)
+# 5. Add authorized domains (localhost and 127.0.0.1 for testing, your domain for production will be automatically added when you deploy)
 ```

 ### 3. Cloud Functions Setup